top of page

 At its essence, ikigai is the overlap of four crucial elements: what you love, what you excel at, what the world needs, and what you can earn.
 These four components create a sense of purpose that motivates individuals to live fulfilling lives.
 In Japan, pursuing ikigai is seen as vital for happiness and longevity.

-For example, a study found that individuals who identify their ikigai are often happier and live longer.
+For example, studies show that individuals who identify their ikigai are often happier and live longer.
 In Japan, this pursuit is an essential part of everyday life.
 People consider their interests and skills in relation to society's needs, fostering a sense of belonging.
-This connection is especially important in a culture highly values community and relationships.
+This connection is especially important in a culture that highly values community and relationships.

 The Cultural Significance of Ikigai